astaniano/hat/platforms/webSecAcademy/server_side_topics/bll_vuln/bll_vuln.md

 `Invalid email address: <whatever your incorrect email was>` Since we can now encrypt anything we want with the "Invalid email address: " prefix, we can later figure out how to encrypt stay-logged-in cookie

+## Other examples of bll vulnerabilities:
+### Password change functionality in the same endpoint for both regular users and admins
+There are 2 different web interfaces for regular users' password change and for admin user password change.
+However on the backend they use the same endpoint.
+The backend endpoint accepts: current password, new password, new password repeated.
+Logic in that endpoint checks for presence of current password, if it's missing, it assumes that admin user is updating password for another user.
+The idea is that admin users don't need to know current passwords if they want to change password for others.
+Only regular users need to provide current pass and new pass.
+Due to the flawed logic any regular user may send a request without current password, and the password will be updated.